Idempotents and Powers of Ideals in Quandle Rings: Funding

-Valeriy G. Bardakov is supported by the state contract of the Sobolev Institute of Mathematics, SB RAS (no. I.1.5, project FWNF-2022-0009).
+Valeriy G. Bardakov is supported by the Ministry of Science and Higher Education of Russia (agreement No. 075-02-2026-1339).
 Mohamed Elhamdadi was partially supported by Simons Foundation collaboration grant 712462.
-The authors thank Luc Ta and Alex Iskra for the useful comments and suggestions.
+The authors thank Luc Ta, Alex Iskra and the referee for the useful comments and suggestions.